Iowa overcomes turnovers to stave off Cincy

-CHICAGO — Iowa had more than a 5-minute scoring drought in the second half.
+CHICAGO — Iowa had more than a five-minute scoring drought in the second half.
 It turned the ball over a season-high 24 times.
 It squandered a 15-point advantage.

 The Hawkeyes still found a way to escape Saturday night.